Marohn-Group/mmodel/docs/tutorial_graph.rst

 the parameters from, namely:

 1. python's built-in functions
-2. ``numpy`` ufuncs
+2. *NumPy* ufuncs

-mmodel can identify the above functions, and replace the signature:
+mmodel can identify the above functions and replace the signature:

 .. code-block:: python